-Friends and colleagues, we are doing our best to keep the community informed of the situation.
-As we navigate the days, weeks, and months ahead, please know that my thoughts will continue to be with those impacted.
-We will also continue to provide updates as circumstances evolve.
-In the meantime, please don’t hesitate to reach out for support as well as utilize the resources we have in place.
+As we continue to navigate the COVID-19 pandemic, my thoughts remain with those impacted.
+We will continue to provide updates as circumstances evolve.
 I’m extremely grateful for each and every member of our community and the contributions you make to advance our mission to improve lives in service of the greater good.
 May we continue to embody that mission during this time and through our daily interactions and encounters, which serve to enrich both our human experience and our tradition of distinction.

 From the November 18, 2020 message to the Danforth Campus: As we approach the final weeks of the fall semester, it is now time to turn our attention to spring, and what the next semester will look like at Washington University.